jakoch/awesome-composer/README.md

 - [Composercat](https://www.getcomposercat.com/) - Composercat is a comprehensive GUI for the Composer package manager, designed both for professionals and people taking their first steps with Composer.

+## Services

+- [Dependabot](https://dependabot.com/) - Dependabot is a dependency update service.
+It monitors and updates your dependencies by sending a pull-request.
+The service is free for public repos and personal account repos.

 ---------------------------------------------------------

 ## Tutorials